La Prensa (Managua): The Sandinistas

+Current positions

-Current positionsLa Prensa generally supports neoliberal economics and is largely aligned with the United States government.
+La Prensa generally supports neoliberal economics and is largely aligned with the United States government.
 It is generally conservative on social issues, and identifies closely with the Catholic Church (its cancellation of a weekly column written by Church theologians sparked a minor controversy).
 However, the paper has attacked ex-President and PLC Leader Arnoldo Alemán for corruption, opposed the political agreement between Alemán and Daniel Ortega, and challenged the perceived weak government of conservative President Enrique Bolaños.
 It also challenged the outspoken comments of the former U.S. ambassador Paul Trivelli regarding Nicaraguan affairs.